Tropical begonias, like Begonia ‘Irene Nuss’, are wonderful, blooming plants to consider for the home.

 Many opt to take indoor plants outdoors during the warm growing months.
 This can really improve the growth and appearance of “house plants” for the winter months.
 Just be sure to give them extra care outdoors.
 Outdoor potted plants always require more water—often daily watering until water runs from the bottom of the pot—as well as regular feeding.

 Good potting mix will ensure that your newly transplanted house plants will shine.

 There are three reasons your house plants would require trimming and/or foliage removal: 1) There are dead or dying stems or leaves, 2) the plant needs to be reshaped for improved appearance, or 3) the plant is overgrown and needs to be pruned for rejuvenation.

 Dead or dying stems and leaves can be a result of poor light, poor fertilization or a sign of pest and/or disease problems.
-If growing points show poor color and growth, improved light and fertilization with a quality Black Gold Natural & Organic Fertilizer may be in order, rather than removal.
+If growing points show poor color and growth, improved light and fertilization with a quality fertilizer may be in order, rather than removal.
 Dead or dying leaves should always be removed for better health and appearance.

 Plants that have become overgrown or have developed undesirable growth habits can always be pruned back to adjust for size and appearance.
 Just be sure to take pruned stems back to a clear node or central stem.
 This will ensure that new growth will return

 Dividing and Repotting House Plants